robhurring/play-anything/README.md

 # :musical_note: Play Anything

-Play anything is a web API that can be used to control spotify connect and allow strangers on the internet to control what you music you listen to.
+Play anything is a web API that uses spotify connect to grant strangers on the internet control what you listen to.

 ## Setup